aksharkkumar/cmri-rv-seg/capstone-report/capstone-report.md

 Since increasing epochs did not seem to solve the issue, we decreased the epochs back to 250, but changed the learning rate of our optimizer to a value of 0.001.

 To reduce the overfitting, we added a dropout value of 0.2.
 Since we added dropout, we increased the number of epochs to 500 as dropout requires more epochs to converge.

+The last two models performed much better in terms of average Dice score and the masks produced, so they were used to make predictions on the testing dataset.
+The results were then sent to the competition moderators for final Dice score on the testing sets.
+These results are reported in Section IV.

 ## IV.
 Results
 ### Model Evaluation and Validation